 openmediavault is a Debian based distribution.
-It uses apt to install packages.
-All standard Debian packages are upgraded using the official Debian mirrors. openmediavault packages are upgraded using the http://packages.openmediavault.org repository.
+It uses APT to install packages.
+All standard Debian packages are upgraded using the official Debian mirrors. openmediavault packages are upgraded using the https://packages.openmediavault.org repository.

 If you want to update/upgrade in the console you can use

 This is non-interactive wrapper script that basically re-synchronizes the package index files from their sources and installs the newest versions of all packages currently installed on the system from the sources.

 This is a script which is included only in the last versions of openmediavault before moving to the next major release version, e.g. 5.6.x to 6.x.
 This command migrates the system to the next major openmediavault version (which mostly includes a Debian distribution upgrade as well).